Benchmark Harness Adapters

 This can be specified in the bencher run

-CLI subcommand with the optional --average
+CLI subcommand with the --average

 ➕ C++ Catch2